osuTitanic/hook/README.md

 - Clone the repository including submodules
 - Build HookLoader in the Release configuration
-- In the build output directory you will get a `Titanic!netVERSION_merged.exe` that contains all dependencies built-in
+- In the build output directory you will get a `Titanic!_merged.exe` that contains all dependencies built-in

 ## Developing